Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Updated Dungen to version `1.1.0`, now supports 5+ games, with improved generation.
 - Updated the security of all APIs, and API resources.
 - Updated `ValX` to version `0.2.3`.
 ValX now allows more granular control over sensitive information detection and removal along with new detection patterns for sensitive information.
 - Updated `PyWebScrapr README.md`.
 It now displays the PYPI Downloads badge correctly.